aslanxie/aslanxie.github.io/ML/partition_predict.md

 ## CNN

-I try to build a simple CNN network and compare with transfer learning from MobileNetV2, the models trained on 800K data set.
+I try to build a simple CNN network, the models trained on 800K data set.
+Here are the model summary:
 ```javascript
 Model: "sequential"
 _________________________________________________________________